Immigration, Refugees and Citizenship Canada: Facilities

-Domestic

 International

-Canadian embassies and consular offices across the world play an important role in safeguarding its citizens while abroad.
+Canadian embassies and consular offices abroad handle immigration, refugee, and visa applications, as well as provide consular services to Canadians overseas.
 There are identified countries in different regions around the globe that are strategically located and serve as case processing centres for students, temporary residents, visitors, refugees and landed immigrants visa applications.

 Service Canada is responsible for some of the domestic field operations of the department, while the Canada Border Services Agency controls enforcement and entry control at ports of entry.

 IRCC remains responsible for the establishment of policies and processing of permanent and temporary resident visa, refugee protection and citizenship applications.

-Acts and regulations

-Immigration, Refugees and Citizenship Canada was created and is guided by the principles provided in specific Canadian laws.
-The Canadian Charter of Rights and Freedom is its guiding light in enforcing immigration policies and laws, and preserving human rights.
-The below list of acts and regulations highlights the guiding principles for IRCC's operations and dealings with other organizations, both in Canada and abroad.

-Acts

-Enumerated below are the Acts that are used and applied under any circumstances related to Canadian immigration, refugees, and citizenship.

-Regulations

-Canadian regulations are enacted by the Parliament of Canada and are carried out as provided by the law.
-Regulations are generally sets of rules but have the weight of the rule of law, they can be more detailed such as "include definitions, licensing requirements, performance specifications, exemptions, forms, etc." The acts that govern IRCC are backed up with these sets of regulations.

 Funding

 The Departmental Results Report for 2018–2019 reported that the actual spending amount by IRCC was CA$2,403,858,757.
 The budget was spent through various immigration programs.

 As part of an initiative called the "Settlement Program and Resettlement Assistance Program," updated application forms are provided online by IRCC for available funding opportunities for settlement organizations across Canada.
-This program supports partners in providing services that enable smooth transitions for the settlement of newcomers.
-The services can vary from language skills development in both official languages (English and French), employment opportunities banking on the newcomers educational backgrounds and skills.
-The four areas of focus for the program are:
+These programs support organizations that provide settlement and integration services, such as language instruction and employment assistance.